Axway/elasticsearch-docker-beat/README.md

   logs_json_filters:
     test:
 ```
-will filter all json log having an attribut `test` no matter its value
+filter all json log having an attribut `test` no matter its value

 ```
   logs_json_filters:
     test:
       negate: true
 ```
-will filter all json log which don't have an attribut `test` no matter its value
+filters all json log which don't have an attribut `test` no matter its value

 ```
   logs_json_filters:
     test:
       pattern: myValue
 ```
-will filter all json log having an attribut `test` with the value `myValue`
+filters all json log having an attribut `test` with the value `myValue`

 ```
   logs_json_filters: